vxconfigd - Veritas Volume Manager configuration daemon

 An interprocess communications failure (usually a \s-1STREAMS\s+1 failure).
 Has made it impossible for vxconfigd to take requests from other utilities.

 Volumes that must be started early by vxconfigd could not be started.
 The reasons, and possible recovery solutions, are printed to the standard error output.
-The early-started volumes are the root and /usr file systems, if either or both of those file systems are defined on volumes.

 Directory containing block device nodes for volumes.